Fork me on GitHub

 node_labels:

-If an SSH Node must never allow the automatic creation of transient Unix users you can set disable_create_host_user to true in the Node's configuration:
+If a server must never allow the automatic creation of transient Unix users you can set disable_create_host_user to true in the Node's configuration:

 # teleport.yaml